Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Applications

 \subsection{Congruence subgroups}

-Let $R$ be a commutative ring and $I\subseteq R$ be a proper ideal.
+Let $R$ be a ring and $I\subseteq R$ be a two-sided ideal.
 Let $\U$ denote the image $R^\times$ in $R/I$.
-Then the quotient map $R \surject R/I$ induces a surjective homomorphism This gives a surjective homomorphism of stability groupoids We denote the kernel by $\GL_n(R,I)$, which is called the \emph{level $I$ congruence subgroup} of $\GL_n(R)$.
-By \autoref{prop:criterion stab SES}, these groups assemble to form a stability groupoid which we denote by $\GL(R,I)$.
-Improving upon the work of Putman \cite{Pu} and Church--Ellenberg--Farb--Nagpal \cite{CEFN}, Church--Ellenberg proved the following representation stability result for congruence subgroups viewed as $\FI$--modules.
+The quotient map $R \surject R/I$ induces a homomorphisms We denote the kernel by $\GL_n(R,I)$, which is called the \emph{level $I$ congruence subgroup} of $\GL_n(R)$.
+These assemble to form an $\FI$--module \cite[Application 1]{CEFN}.
+Building the work of Putman \cite[Theorems B and C]{Pu}, Church--Ellenberg--Farb--Nagpal \cite[Theorem D]{CEFN}, Church--Ellenberg \cite[Theorem D']{CE}, Church--Miller--Nagpal--Reinhold \cite[Application B]{CMNR}, Gan and Li proved the following representation stability result for congruence subgroups viewed as $\FI$--modules.

-\begin{theorem}[Church--Ellenberg {\cite[Theorem D']{CE}}] If $R$ has stable rank $t$ and $i\ge2$, then $H_i(\GL(R,I))$ is generated in degrees and presented in degrees when viewed as an $\FI$--module.
+\begin{theorem}[Gan--Li {\cite[Theorem 11]{GanLiCongruenceSubgroups}}] Let $R$ be a ring of stable rank $t$ and let $I$ be a two-sided ideal of $R$.
+Then for $i \geq 0$, $H_i(\GL(R,I))$ is generated in degrees and presented in degree when viewed as an $\FI$--module. \end{theorem}